 Introduction to quality management in manufacturing and service organizations with emphasis on the evolution of quality movement worldwide, TQM and "Quality First" Paradigms.
 Students are exposed to quality principles from a global perspective.
-The case study approach is used to examine quality planning and implementation in all types of organizations, especially those that won the MBNQA.
+The case s

 BUS 374 Programming in Visual Basic (3 Credits)